 As the FODC Community Plan states Fermanagh and Omagh is primarily rural and a key challenge will be 'to ensure the continues vitality and sustainability of our rural communities' (p.
-5). consider that one way to achieve this would by maintaining the current DRCs and even designating others as Mid Ulster is proposing.
-It should also be noted that Lisburn and Castlereagh are also thinking of introducing DRCs into their LDP.
+5).
+Cashel Community Association consider that one way to achieve this would by maintaining the current DRCs and even designating others as Mid Ulster is proposing.
 The Community Plan also emphasises that it is projected that 23% of the population will be 65 years or above by 2030 and 'we must be ready to embrace it'.
 Section 77 (2) of the Local Government Act requires a council to take account of its current community plan.
-The Draft Plan must be reasonably flexible to deal with changing circumstances (CE4). would emphasise that the district has a low population density and high levels of isolation with DRCs providing community facilities i.e. halls, churches etc which allow people, who would otherwise be prevented from, to live close to aging relatives thus providing care for a large proportion of the population.
+The Draft Plan must be reasonably flexible to deal with changing circumstances (CE4).
+Cashel Community Association would emphasise that the district has a low population density and high levels of isolation with DRCs provide community facilities i.e. halls, churches etc. and allow people, who would otherwise be prevented from, to live close to aging relatives thus providing care for a large proportion of the population.
 The geography of Fermanagh, with the lakes partially dividing the county, means that DRCs are more important than in other areas to prevent isolation.
 People living in DRCs associate with them as part of their identity and it is important to keep these communities alive.
-We would argue that the FODC Plan Strategy has not taken account of the Community Plan (C2) and is not reasonably flexible (CE4).
+Cashel Community Association would argue that the FODC Plan Strategy has not taken account of the Community Plan (C2) and is not reasonably flexible (CE4).